 Why cats give love bites: indoor vs. outdoor cat

 Regardless of whether you have an indoor or outdoor cat, your feline friend could still give love bites.
 For instance, if your kitten has a high energy level, and has no outlet to distribute energy, this might result in a mouthy kitten.
-To bring to light, Wilde points out, “indoor cats don’t have many things towards to direct their energy and for lack of better substrate, can nimble on their owners.
+To bring to light, Wilde points out, “indoor cats don’t have many things to direct their energy towards and for lack of better substrate, can nibble on their owners.
 I would discourage tolerating any form of biting, and instead, reinforce playing with an appropriate object.”

 Interactive and guided play